 file:///C:/src

 A SARIF producer MAY choose to omit the hostname (authority) from a file URI, for example, for security reasons.
 If it does so, then to maximize interoperability with previous version of the URI specification, the URI SHOULD start with "file:///", as in EXAMPLE 2.
 See [RFC8089] for more information on this point.

+URIs that use the sarif scheme

+In certain circumstances, a URI can refer to an element of the current SARIF log file (for example, see §3.14.2).
+Such a URI uses the sarif scheme, followed by a JSON pointer [RFC6901] that specifies the element.

+EXAMPLE: The URI "sarif:/inlineExternalProperties/0" refers to the 0th element of the array contained in the inlineExternalProperties property (§3.12.5) at the root of the log file.

 Internationalized Resource Identifiers (IRIs)